Mary Hobson

 Mary Hobson (1926–2020) was a British writer, poet and translator.
 She wrote four novels and an autobiography.
 She translated Alexander Griboedov's Woe from Wit and his letters.
 Hobson also translated works by Alexander Pushkin.
 She won the Griboedov Prize and Pushkin Medal.

 Personal life

 Hobson married a stage designer named Neil, and together they had four children.
 At 25 years of age he developed a cerebral abscess which left him debilitated on the right side of his body and speechless.
 Her husband became very difficult to live with and Mary Hobson left him in her 60s.
 Her son, Matthew, stayed with his father to prevent his mother from returning to him.

 Matthew died during a motorcycle accident about 1999, which was very difficult, but she based her philosophy of managing her grief on Marcus Aurelius quote: "What we cannot bear removes us from life."
 Rather than living less, she chose to do more, including writing poetry about him.
-She is an atheist who lives in South London, writes poetry and travels to Moscow each year.
+She was an atheist who lived in South London, wrote poetry and traveled to Moscow each year.

 Hobson studied at the Royal Academy of Music in London, England.